 Bone Matrix: The Foundation

 The bone matrix is the intercellular substance of bone tissue.
-It is composed of both organic and inorganic components.
+Even so, it is composed of both organic and inorganic components.
 The organic component is primarily collagen fibers, which provide flexibility and tensile strength.
 The inorganic component is primarily hydroxyapatite (calcium phosphate crystals), which provides hardness and rigidity.

 The combination of collagen and hydroxyapatite gives bone its characteristic strength and resilience.
 The arrangement of collagen fibers and the orientation of hydroxyapatite crystals are carefully controlled to optimize the bone's mechanical properties.